pranavan15/Ballerina-samples/ConstantlyChangingEndpoints/README.md

 3) Add the `<BALLERINA_HOME>/bin` directory to your $PATH environment variable so that you can run the Ballerina commands from anywhere.
 4) After setting up <BALLERINA_HOME>, navigate to the `ConstantlyChangingEndpoints` folder and run:
- `$ ballerina run hello-service-that-consumes-constantly-changing-endpoint.bal` to run the hello service.
+ `$ ballerina run constantly-changing-endpoint.bal` to run the hello service.
 5) To run the hello service client, run: `$ ballerina run hello-service-client.bal`

 #### How to interact with this web service